verylowfreq/experimental-solvespace-on-browser/docs/README.md

 ## Known issues / 既知の問題点

  - Pointer and touch position is sometimes misaligned a little.
+ - Main drawning area sometimes misalign.
  - ~~Cannot open/save file (Not implemented)~~
- - You can open with Safari on iOS, but...
+ - You can open with Safari on iOS~~, but...~~
    - ~~Cannot move the camera.~~
-   - Cannot open a menu.
-Cannot click buttons on some dialog.
+   - ~~Cannot open a menu.
+Cannot click buttons on some dialog.~~
+ - You can or cannot run on Web browser on Android devices.
+   - Not tested.
  - Color picker not react to mouse click.
- - Extrude operation often fails (more often than desktop build).
+ - Extrude operation often fails ~~(more often than desktop build).~~
    - ~~Workaround: Use "Force NURBS" option.~~
    - Set "configuration -> chord tolerance" to "0.1" manually. (maybe "0" is set if you encounter this problem.)
    - If this value goes back to "0" on next opening this app, try to clear the data on this site in your Web-browser's settings.